How to Track Amazon Affiliate Links in WordPress

 Next, you’ll need to connect MonsterInsights with your Google Analytics account.
 Make sure to allow the plugin access to Google:

-For more details on how to install MonsterInsights, read How to Add Google Analytics to WordPress.
+For more details and a step-by-step walkthrough on how to install and set up MonsterInsights, read How to Add Google Analytics to WordPress.

 Step 2: Choose Affiliate Link Paths